 Get daily immune support from Amla, the famous Indian Gooseberry*

 Certified USDA Organic, Non-GMO Project verified and Vegan, with no Wheat, Corn, Soy or Dairy

 Reinforces wellness with adaptogenic & restorative action*

-Supports your body’s natural ability to ward off free-radicals
+Supports your body’s natural ability to address free-radicals*

 A nutrative fruit used for millennia to support wellness and vitality*

 Amla’s original name, Amalaki, means "nurse," "mother," and "immortal."
 It was described in the ancient texts of Ayurveda as peerless among rejuvenating therapies.*

 This famous adaptogenic fruit of India was most often used to protect the vital force of the body and feed the lifeblood of the immune system, making it an impressive superfood.*

 With decades of research conducted, its potential has now been observed in the immune and respiratory systems, for skin appearance, and for overall detox function.*

 We used to call our product “Amla C,” but when evidence became clear that Vitamin C was being misidentified by coeluting mucic acids, we changed our product name from “Amla C” to simply “Amla.”
 Until further studies either bear it out or help us understand Amla’s ascorbic acid content better, we have distanced ourselves from marketing our Amla as a measurable source of Vitamin C and prefer to just present it for its use as an antioxidant.
 It’s not that it doesn’t contain any Vitamin C. It’s just that it’s very hard to measure it by contemporary standards.

 Either.
 Whatever you’d like.
 A full meal or a snack is fine.

-We can only recommend the dose on the bottle, which is our clinically-studied effective recommended serving size on the bottle.
-Taking more or less of an herbal supplement than recommended should be discussed with your health care provider.
+We can only suggest our clinically-studied effective recommended serving size on the bottle.
+Taking more or less of an herbal supplement than its recommended serving size should be discussed with your health care provider.